Everything to Know About Tummy Tuck Revision Surgery

 Tummy tuck revision surgery or second mummy makeover is a procedure to make the abdomen thinner and firm.
 The surgical procedure involves the removal of excess skin and fat from the abdomen and tightening the muscles and fascia of the abdominal wall as necessary.
 This procedure can provide a solution for patients with loose or sagging tissues following pregnancy or major weight loss.

 Tummy tuck surgery can also provide an improvement in core strength, skin laxity, abdominal contour, as well as correct separated abdominal muscles (diastasis recti surgery).
+Learn more about the benefits of tummy tuck surgery.

 Are You a Good Candidate for a Revision Tummy Tuck?